SebSept/fop_example_module/README.md

 ## Go further

-Lots of information are available at [Prestashop DevDocs](https://devdocs.prestashop.com).
+Lot of information is available at [Prestashop DevDocs](https://devdocs.prestashop.com).

 ## Legal